roshnipalesha/Coffee-Shop-Sales-Analysis/README.md

 ![Dashboard](https://github.com/roshnipalesha/Coffee-Shop-Sales-Analysis/blob/main/Dashboard.png)

-> Replace the above URL with the actual raw GitHub image URL after uploading `Dashboard Image.png` to your repository.
+> To Interact with the dynamic features of this Dashboard (such as Slicers), Please view the "Raw Data (Excel File)" located in this repository.

 ---